-The attendance policy is for grades 7-12, but because of the importance of regular attendance it is recommended that all students adhere to the policy.
-Students in grades K-6 who exceed the attendance policy may be referred to the Juvenile authorities.
+The attendance policy is for grades 7-12, but because of the importance of regular attendance it is recommended that all students K-12 adhere to the policy.
+Students who exceed the attendance policy may be referred to the Juvenile authorities.